Who is the world’s youngest judge?

 At that time, an Indiana Justice of the Peace was a local trial judge.
 The office had authority over certain civil and criminal cases.
 In that role, I presided over cases in a court of law.

 My cases included small claims, debt collection, bad checks, landlord-tenant disputes, property damage claims, and misdemeanors such as traffic violations, breach of the peace, shoplifting, and assault.
-I also held surety of the peace hearings, issued peace bonds, and performed civil marriages.
+I also conducted surety-of-the-peace hearings, issued peace bonds, and performed civil marriages.

 What an Indiana Justice of the Peace Could Do